About Jobs

 • Smart Apps: For jobs that use or expose data.

-When choosing your technology, it is important to note that the technologies have different requirements.
+When you select your technology, it is important to note that the technologies have different requirements.
 For more information, see the following table:

 Table 1.
 Job requirements by technology